 So is the promotion of car borne leisure activities a good or a bad thing and will this continue into the future?

-In my last post I talked about the opportunity for landlords of leisure schemes and their anchor cinema tenants to look at drive in cinemas in the existing car parks as a way to jointly generate revenue whilst traditional cinemas are closed.
+I talked about the opportunity for landlords of leisure schemes and their anchor cinema tenants to look at drive in cinemas in the existing car parks as a way to jointly generate revenue whilst traditional cinemas are closed.
 I still maintain this is a credible idea but one, knowing cinemas are unlikely to ever return to normal before year end, or even beyond any form of vaccine.

 Some landlords of large retail parks are certainly looking at drive in cinemas as an additional attraction and not just for the short term but a 'new attraction' in their own right, a different experience from the 'old way' to view films.
 This has to be commended and I hope continues to prove popular longer term.